As Canada's population ages, the country is facing a looming financial crisis that doesn't garner…

 If your debts become unmanageable you may end up filing an insolvency.

 An insolvency is a legal proceeding in Canada that eliminates most or all of your debts to give you a fresh financial start.
-The two most popular insolvencies in Canada are consumer proposals and bankruptcies.
-In order to file one, the government of Canada requires a Licenced Insolvency Trustee or an LIT for short, to administer the proceedings.
+The two most popular insolvencies in Canada are Consumer Proposals and bankruptcies.
+In order to file one, the government of Canada requires a Licensed Insolvency Trustee or an LIT for short, to administer the proceedings.

 No one wants to deal with financial difficulty for the rest of their lives.
 To break the pattern of debt and avoid future insolvencies, Invest In Your Financial Well Being.
 With a few adjustments to your financial lifestyle, you will be able to achieve financial stability.